kevindjf/Session/README.md

 Session
 =======

-Session is a DAO which use Shared Preference to save data
+Session is a easy to use Persistance Library which use SharedPreference to save datas

 Community
 --------